 The use of Federal funding aligns with our district goals and spending priorities to meet the needs of English learners and students who are socio-economically disadvantaged.
-Based on our work with HRS (High Reliability Schools) TTUSD allocates resources based on student needs and provides Professional learning based on those priorities, especially high expectations for all learners, learning goals, building relationships, and engagement strategies.
-For 2022-2023, TTUSD is especially focused on providing accurate, timely, and disaggregated student achievement data.
+Based on our work with HRS (High-Reliability Schools), TTUSD allocates resources based on student needs and provides Professional learning based on those priorities, especially high expectations for all learners, learning goals, building relationships, and engagement strategies.
+For the 2023-2024 school year, TTUSD is especially focused on providing accurate, timely, and disaggregated student achievement data.
 This will improve the monitoring of student achievement, allow teachers to differentiate instruction, and provide the district with data to determine professional development needs that will improve services for significant subgroups.

-Stakeholders such as DELAC, ELAC, School Site Council, and English Learner PLC advise on how TTUSD uses both state and federal funding and SPSAS reflect district priorities and LCAP goals.
+Stakeholders such as DELAC, ELAC, School Site Council, and English Learner PLC advise how TTUSD uses state and federal funding, and SPSAS reflects district priorities and LCAP goals.